shaharishay14/Service-Tracker/README.md

 # 📊 Service Tracker – Service Request Analysis Dashboard

-**Service Tracker** is an interactive data analytics dashboard designed to help roadside assistance companies (like Shagrir) analyze, visualize, and gain insights from their service request data.
+**Service Tracker** is an interactive data analytics dashboard designed to help roadside assistance companies analyze, visualize, and gain insights from their service request data.

 The project was built as a real-world use case to demonstrate how organizations can turn raw operational data into business intelligence that supports faster decision-making, improves customer satisfaction, and increases efficiency in the field.